 For example, a bad meta description for a smartphone site would be:

 “smartphone, smartphones, new smartphones, two smartphones, 2018 smartphones, light smartphones, metal smartphone.”

 The example has only keywords and no sentence construction.
-There is no logic and no CTA that invites the user to take or do something.
+There is no logic and no CTA that invites the user to take an action or do something.

-This technique involves filling or stuffing your content with the same keywords over and over again.
+This technique involves filling your pages with the same keywords over and over again.
 As a result, the content is no longer user-friendly and may not look natural.

 Keyword stuffing can’t offer results because when search engines examine your website, the algorithms can estimate whether you’ve overused your keywords or not.
 If the keyword density on a specific page is high, your site will drop in the rankings.
 In extreme cases of stuffing, your site can even be removed from the search engine index entirely.

 Article spinning is a black hat SEO technique that aims to manually or automatically “recycle” a piece of content into a few new articles without bringing additional value to either the original or the replicas.
 It is done by replacing words and phrases with synonyms, or by compiling pieces from different articles into new pieces of content.